flodihn/NextGen/README.md

 * When increasing the clients to larger number, be mindful about the system limit for max open files (On linux check the ulimit -n).
 * The different servers may run on different computers, you just have to edit the app files accordingly.
 * When running large tests, the testsuite should run on a separate node not to interfer with the server performance.
+* During a test, you can monitor the number of connected clients and the CPU and memory consumption for all nodes by running the monsrv:start_log() and monsrv:stop_log() functions (Currenlty this only works on Linux systems).